digitalcrust/digitalcrust-website/text/content/Community coordination.md

 - Students seeking to gain technical skills
 - Projects seeking contributions and technical coordination
+- Data systems

+## Sources of support
+- Agencies with consistent staffing
 - IT professionals seeking to be involved in the geology community

 We seek to improve coordination between these pools of expertise.